Mir Basri: Early life

-Basri was born on 19 September 1911 in Baghdad, Iraq to Shaool Basri and Farha Dangoor (the daughter of the Chief Rabbi of Baghdad, Ezra Reuben Dangoor).
+Basri was born on 19 September 1911 in Baghdad to Shaool Basri and Farha Dangoor (the daughter of the Chief Rabbi of Baghdad, Ezra Reuben Dangoor).
+HIs father was a cloth merchant in Baghdad, and his uncle was the head of the Sharia court in Baghdad in 1848 AD.
 Basri was educated Baghdad at al-Ta'awun and the Alliance school where he studied Hebrew, English, and French.
 Following his secondary education, he trained as an economist and studied Arabic literature.
-In 1928, Basri joined the Iraqi Foreign Ministry, going on to hold a number of government positions including many relating to Iraq's Jewish community.